ddsky/big-book-api-clients/objc/docs/OAIDefaultApi.md

-NSString* oclc = 864418200; // Only the book matching the OCLC will be returned (optional) NSString* sort = rating; // The sorting criteria (publish-date or rating). (optional) NSString* sortDirection = DESC; // Whether to sort ascending or descending (ASC or DESC). (optional) NSNumber* offset = 0; // The number of books to skip in range [0,1000] (optional) NSNumber* number = 10; // The number of books to return in range [1,100] (optional)
+NSString* oclc = 864418200; // Only the book matching the OCLC will be returned (optional) NSString* sort = rating; // The sorting criteria (publish-date or rating). (optional) NSString* sortDirection = DESC; // Whether to sort ascending or descending (ASC or DESC). (optional) NSNumber* groupResults = false; // Whether to group similar editions of the same book. (optional) NSNumber* offset = 0; // The number of books to skip in range [0,1000] (optional) NSNumber* number = 10; // The number of books to return in range [1,100] (optional)